Dino Klapija

-Dino Klapija (born January 5, 2007) is an American soccer player who is currently part of the academy of Bundesliga club RB Leipzig.
+Dino Klapija (born January 5, 2007) is an American professional soccer player who is currently part of the academy of Bundesliga club RB Leipzig.

 Early and personal life

 Born in New York, United States, Klapija is of Kosovan descent.
 Klapija moved with his family from the United States to Croatia in 2023.

 Career

-Klapija played for the youth academy of American side NYCFC, where he was described as "arguably the best player in his category".
+Klapija holds dual American and Croatian citizenship, he played for the youth academy of Major League Soccer (MLS) side New York City FC, where he was described as "arguably the best player in his category".

 Style of play

 Klapija has been described as a "great talent, an offensive midfielder, who can also play as a striker without any problems".